dbuzinski/mstch/README.md

 ### Lambdas

-C++11 lambda expressions can be used to add logic to your templates.
+C++ lambdas can be used to add logic to your templates.
 Like a `const char*` literal, lambdas can be implicitly converted to `bool`, so they must be wrapped in a `mstch::lambda` object when used in a `mstch::node`.
 The lambda expression passed to `mstch::lambda` must itself return a `mstch::node`.